johnwyles/docker-compose-media-center/README.md

-3. Edit and move the file `environment_variables.env.example` saving it to the file to `.env` substituting with values you have after starting and setting up many of the services and applications. **IMPORTANT NOTE:** Complete these sections as each **must** be completed as outlined _before_ moving to the next step:
+3. Edit and move the file `environment_variables.env.example` saving it to the file to `.env` substituting with values you have after starting and setting up many of the services and applications. **IMPORTANT NOTE:** Complete the few values necessary and update the `.env` files as you go.
+You must complete each **must** service _before_ moving to the next step.
+This means your `.env` file does not need to have ALL the correct values from the start.
+Just as long as you have the values Docker compose needs then everything should proceed smoothly:
     - [Directory Structure](#directory-structure)
     - [Environment Variables](#environment-variables)
-4. Run these `docker compose` commands in order (**Note:** there are few `depends_on` throughout though internally the `docker-compose-downloaders.yaml` file has containers which are dependent on another - i.e. `sabnzbd` and `deluge` use the `gluetun` network service to utilize it's utility as a VPN killswitch):
+1. Run these `docker compose` commands in order (**Note:** there are few `depends_on` throughout though internally the `docker-compose-downloaders.yaml` file has containers which are dependent on another - i.e. `sabnzbd` and `deluge` use the `gluetun` network service to utilize it's utility as a VPN killswitch):
-    - First things first so we get the Portainer instance going:
+    - First thing we do is make sure the portainer Docker compose file is in the `portainer/` directory.
+This is because Portainer is weird and launches with a stack named after the parent directory to the image it is launch is called.
+This way in our case it will be `portainer` now:
+      - `cd portainer/`
-      - `docker compose --file docker-compose-portainer.yaml --env-file .env up --detach`
+      - `docker compose --file docker-compose-portainer.yaml --env-file ../.env up --detach`
     - And now for the rest:
       - `docker compose --file docker-compose-tools.yaml --env-file .env up --detach`
       - `docker compose --file docker-compose-downloaders.yaml --env-file .env up --detach`